Fushimi-Inari Taisha

 What to know before visiting Fushimi-Inari Taisha

-Walk through the iconic Senbon Torii Gates, a trail lined with thousands of donated gates inscribed with names, leading to the serene forest of Mount Inari.
+Take a walk through the iconic Senbon Torii Gates, a trail lined with thousands of donated gates inscribed with names, leading to the serene forest of Mount Inari.
+Each gate, donated by individuals and companies, displays the donor's name and donation date.
+Prices range from 400,000 yen for smaller gates to over one million yen for larger gates.

-Visit the impressive Romon Gate at the shrine's entrance and pay respects at the main hall (honden) where the resident deity is honored.
+You can stop by the grand Romon Gate at the shrine's entrance and show your respects through a small offering at the main hall (honden) where the respected deity is enshrined.